+Observe that $\omega_0^G$ is the abelian group of finite $G$-sets endowed with positively or negatively oriented framings.
+So when $V=0$, the equivariant Pontryagin-Thom isomorphism recovers the fact that $\pi_0^G(\Sph)$ is isomorphic to the Burnside ring $A(G)$.
+The work at hand is focused on the 1-dimensional version of this result.

 In this paper, we compute the image of each element of $\omega_V^{C_2}$ in $\pi_V^{C_2}(\Sph)$ under the equivariant Pontryagin-Thom isomorphism, for $V$ either the trivial $C_2$-representation or the sign representation.
 This computation differs from the non-equivariant setting in surprising and interesting ways.
-Having a clean geometric example should provide helpful data for those working in equivariant stable homotopy theory, equivariant $K$-theory, and motivic stable homotopy theory through its connection to $C_2$-equivariant homotopy theory.
+Having a clean geometric example should provide helpful data for those working in equivariant stable homotopy theory, equivariant algebraic $K$-theory, and motivic stable homotopy theory through its connection to $C_2$-equivariant homotopy theory.

 \begin{notn} Throughout this paper, we use $\sigma$ to denote the sign representation of $C_2$.
 The notation $n+k\sigma=\R^{n+k\sigma}$ denotes the $C_2$-representation formed by taking the direct sum of $n$ copies of the trivial representation and $k$ copies of the sign representation.
 For a $C_2$-representation $V$, use $D(V)$ and $S(V)$ to denote the unit disc and sphere in $V$.
 Use $S^V$ to denote the one point compactification of $V$.
 Observe that $S^V\cong S(V\oplus \R)$. \end{notn}